codacy/codacy-checkstyle/src/main/resources/docs/description/ClassFanOutComplexity.md

-The number of other classes a given class relies on.
+Checks the number of other classes a given class relies on.
 Also the square of this has been shown to indicate the amount of maintenance required in functional programs (on a file basis) at least.

 This check processes files in the following way: